Direccion General de Epidemiologia

 About

-In recent decades, authors affiliated with Direccion General de Epidemiologia have published 347 papers, which have received a total of 6.1k indexed citations.
-Scholars at this organization have produced 78 papers in Epidemiology, 63 papers in Infectious Diseases and 59 papers in Public Health, Environmental and Occupational Health on the topics of Mosquito-borne diseases and control (25 papers), Viral Infections and Vectors (19 papers) and Respiratory viral infections research (16 papers).
-Their work is cited by papers focused on Epidemiology (1.2k citations), Public Health, Environmental and Occupational Health (1.1k citations) and Infectious Diseases (995 citations).
-Authors at Direccion General de Epidemiologia collaborate with scholars in Mexico, United States and Spain and have published in prestigious journals including Science, New England Journal of Medicine and Proceedings of the National Academy of Sciences.
-Some of Direccion General de Epidemiologia's most productive authors include Roberto Tapia‐Conyer, Isabelle Romieu, Ana Flisser, Eduardo Palazuelos, Richard A. Johnson, Peter M. Schantz, Julio Frenk, Elsa Sarti, Celia Alpuche‐Aranda and Roberto Rosales-Reyes.
+In recent decades, authors affiliated with Direccion General de Epidemiologia have published 423 papers, which have received a total of 6.9k indexed citations.
+Scholars at this organization have produced 97 papers in Epidemiology, 80 papers in Public Health, Environmental and Occupational Health and 74 papers in Infectious Diseases on the topics of Mosquito-borne diseases and control (30 papers), Health and Lifestyle Studies (24 papers) and Viral Infections and Vectors (23 papers).
+Their work is cited by papers focused on Epidemiology (1.4k citations), Public Health, Environmental and Occupational Health (1.4k citations) and Infectious Diseases (1.3k citations).
+Authors at Direccion General de Epidemiologia collaborate with scholars in Mexico, United States and Spain and have published in prestigious journals including New England Journal of Medicine, Proceedings of the National Academy of Sciences and JAMA.
+Some of Direccion General de Epidemiologia's most productive authors include Roberto Tapia‐Conyer, Isabelle Romieu, Ana Flisser, Richard A. Johnson, Eduardo Palazuelos, Peter M. Schantz, Julio Frenk, Elsa Sarti, Pablo Kuri‐Morales and Celia Alpuche‐Aranda.

 In The Last Decade